ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### 1. Cross-Boundary Imports → Boundary Root (No Subpath)

 When importing from a different boundary, always use the boundary's root path (the alias when using alias style, e.g., `@domain`, or the absolute path when using absolute style, e.g., `src/domain`) with no subpath.
-This imports from the boundary's root barrel file (`domain/index.ts`):
+This imports from the boundary's interface (`domain/index.ts`):

 ```typescript
 // ✅ CORRECT